-This comes after the House signed the bill earlier this week which extends the §179D Tax Deduction and §45L Tax Credit retroactively for projects (purchased, new construction and renovations) placed in service from 1/1/2018 through 12/31/2020.
+This comes after the House signed the bill earlier this week which extends the §179D Tax Deduction and §45L Tax Credit retroactively for projects (purchased, new construction and renovations) placed in service 12/31/2020.

 - For public sector designers & contractors looking to have government buildings allocate the deduction to their companies.
-The §179D Tax Deduction will be available for open amendable tax years which for most companies will include projects placed in service from 2017-2020.
+The §179D Tax Deduction will be available for open amendable tax years which for most companies will include projects placed in service through 2020.

 Baseline requirements for the qualification of §179D Tax Deduction will remain ASHRAE 90.1-2007